-Active listening is the foundation of effective communication.
-Active listening in customer service means being totally focused on the words that the customer is saying, understanding what those words mean and responding in a manner that validates what they’re saying.
+Active listening skills are the foundation of effective communication.
+In customer service, this means being totally focused on the words your customer is saying, understanding what those words mean and responding in a manner that makes them feel heard and validated.

 The more empathy you have with your customers, the more they will value their relationship with you - and your products. #empathy #custserv #cx Click To Tweet